 High Street Cultural Programme

-The role of public art is critical in shaping and manifesting the cultural identity of place.
-This includes ‘tradition’ public art such as sculpture but also temporary installations, design aesthetics and street furniture.
+Public Art – is critical in shaping and manifesting the cultural identity of place.
+This includes ‘traditional’ public art such as sculpture but also temporary installations, design aesthetics and street furniture.

-A public art steering group for the city will be established in partnership with The Box, which will take ownership of the Public Art Plan.
-This will focus on engaging experts and communities in the decision-making process and ensuring the city’s public art is valued and celebrated.
+A public art steering group for the city has been established in partnership with The Box, which will take ownership of the Public Art Plan.
+This focuses on engaging experts and communities in the decision-making process and ensuring the city’s public art is valued and celebrated.
 A new public artwork will be commissioned as part of HAZ.

 “This means that we are working hard to align a number of high-street programmes and partners to make sure that we genuinely reimagine the high street with a focus on creative and cultural activity driving transformation.